 Many organizations attempt to measure culture using employee engagement surveys, unplanned turnover metrics, employee burnout measurement, and even Glassdoor comments.
-Do these actually measure your culture?
+Do these measure your culture?
 No, they measure the outcomes of your culture.

 What if you aren't achieving the outcomes you desire?
-If you want to change or improve your culture you have to focus on the ingredients of a great culture, not the outcomes.
+If you want to change or improve your culture you must focus on the ingredients of a great culture, not the outcomes.
 The "inputs", or "drivers" of culture are those that will lead to the cultural outcome you desire.
 What do those ingredients look like?

 Side Note: One of the values in my family was following the rules.
-So we had a defined bedtime as children, and we were expected to adhere to it.
+We had a defined bedtime as children, and we were expected to adhere to it.
 In my view my family just "followed the rules".
 My friends interpreted that as my parents being strict.
-Interestingly, My friends had the exact same bedtime, but their parents just didn't enforce it.
+Interestingly, my friends had the exact same bedtime, but their parents just didn't enforce it.
 They had the same "rules" but a different cultural outcome.
 Another way to say this is one aspect of culture is not the slogan on the wall but rather how you allow people to behave.
 What you actually allow vs. what you say you allow.
-It's why metrics are important - you have to measure the ingredients, not just the outcomes.
+Its why metrics are important - you have to measure the ingredients, not just the outcomes.

 With strong communication, employees are able to communicate their thoughts and suggestions to leadership, while leadership effectively communicates necessary information to employees.

 Are our current channels of communication effective at helping everyone in the company send, receive and understand information?

 - Ask employees to rate communication, how is it working top down, across the company and in your department?
 Focus groups are effective ways to measure internal communications.

 - Number of posts in Technology Teams channels

 - Email open rates